ioikarin/SecurityEngineering/Week3_Security_Economics_and_Psychology/README.md

 Companies prioritize safeguarding their assets, encompassing both tangible and intangible aspects.
 This protection involves utilizing legal mechanisms like:

-- intellectual property (IP)
+- Intellectual Property (IP)
-- copyright
+- Copyright
-- patent
+- Patent
-- trademark
+- Trademark
 - Non-Disclosure Agreements (NDAs)

-along with employing technologies such as:
+Along with employing technologies such as:

-- watermarks
+- Watermarks
-- software licenses
+- Software licenses
-- digital rights management (DRM)
+- Digital rights management (DRM)
-- software protection dongles
+- Software protection dongles

 Please provide a brief explanation of each mentioned safeguarding method and cite any known use cases for each.
+Notice that subjects have some overlap, feel free to format your answer in a convenient way

 ### Task3B: Freedom of Information

 Other side of the coin, information wants to be free.
 Pick 2 safeguarding methods from previous part and Investigate and present real-world instances where the aforementioned safeguarding methods were bypassed, highlighting entities involved and the rationale behind their actions.
 Additionally, report on how they justify these circumventions.

-Answer in 400-500 word essay.
+Answer in 300-500 word essay.